flashcordon/big-history/Exploration-spatiale.md

 These belts are the result of Earth’s magnetic field working like a magnetic trap – or an accelerator – confining the particles of the solar (mostly) wind, and sometimes accelerating them on their orbits within the belts to nearly the speed of light.

-These belts are shaped like two nested doughnuts.
-Their sizes change depending on solar activity and, sometimes, on how we model them.
-The inner belt starts at an altitude of 600-1,600 km, according to different sources, and extends till 9,600-13,000 km.
-The range of the outer belt varies similarly: from 13,500-19,000 km to about 40,000 km.

-There is a gap between these belts called the slot region, which is generally devoid of energetic particles.
-Sometimes, a third, transient appears in this region.
-Geosynchronous communications satellites orbit just inside the outer edge of the outer radiation belt, and the low-Earth orbit (LEO), where the International Space Station and the Hubble space telescope are, is just below the inner edge of the inner belt.

 The electrons in the outer belt can move into the slot region only when the Sun produces a strong solar storm or a coronal mass ejection.
 When they do that, the third belt appears.